-Most LinkedIn posts fail in the first sentence.
+Most short-form posts fail in the first sentence.

 Not because the idea is bad.
 Because the hook does not give a reader any reason to keep going.
-They see the first line in their feed, feel nothing, and scroll past.
+They see the first line in a feed, an inbox, or a video preview, feel nothing, and scroll past.
 The rest of the post, however good it is, never gets read.
+The patterns below apply across LinkedIn posts, X threads, newsletter subject lines, and video cold opens.

-Writing a better hook is one of the highest-leverage things you can do for your LinkedIn presence.
+Writing a better hook is one of the higher-impact things you can do for your founder presence.
 It is also one of the most misunderstood.
 Voice matters too, but voice only works if someone reads past the first line.

-A hook does one thing: it creates a reason to click "see more."
+A hook does one thing: it creates a reason to keep reading.
+On LinkedIn that is "see more."
+In a newsletter, it is opening the email.
+On X, it is reading past the first tweet.

 That is the only job.
 It is not a summary of the post.
 It is not a thesis statement.
 It is not a polite introduction.
 It is a line that makes the reader feel compelled to keep going because something is unresolved, surprising, or directly relevant to a problem they have.